-We recognise that all matters relating to child protection are confidential.

-- 10.1 The SLT or DSL will disclose personal information about a pupil to other members of staff on a need to know basis only.
+- 9.1 We recognise that all matters relating to child protection are confidential. - 9.2 The SLT or DSL will disclose personal information about a pupil to other members of staff on a need to know basis only.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual student/family.
-A written record will be made of what information has been shared, with whom, and when. - 10.2 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.

-Information sharing is vital in identifying and tackling all forms of abuse and neglect.
+A written record will be made of what information has been shared, with whom, and when. - 9.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 9.4 Information sharing is vital in identifying and tackling all forms of abuse and neglect.
 As part of meeting a child's needs, we understand it is important to recognise the importance of information sharing between practitioners and local agencies.
-The school is proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.

-- 10.3 We are aware that the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure. - 10.4 We understand our responsibility to ensure that relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the GDPR.
+The school is proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care. - 9.5 We are aware that the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure. - 9.6 We understand our responsibility to ensure that relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the GDPR.
 This includes: - being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'. - understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
-This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk. - for schools, not providing pupils' personal data where the serious harm test under the legislation is met.
-For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met, they must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the GDPR.
-Where in doubt schools should seek independent legal advice. - 10.5 We are aware that the Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe and that fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk.